platformio/platformio-docs/integration/ide/clion.rst

 CLion
 =====

-The `CLion <https://www.jetbrains.com/clion/>`_ is a cross-platform C/C++ IDE for Linux, OS X, and Windows integrated with the CMake build system.
-The initial version will support the GCC and Clang compilers and GDB debugger.
-CLion includes such features as a smart editor, code quality assurance, automated refactorings, project manager, integrated version control systems.
+The `CLion <https://www.jetbrains.com/clion/>`_ is a cross-platform C/C++ IDE for Linux, OS X, and Windows.
+CLion includes such features as a smart editor, code generation, code quality assurance, automated refactorings, on-the-fly code analysis, project manager, integrated version control systems and debugger.

 Refer to the `CLion Documentation <https://www.jetbrains.com/clion/help/>`_ page for more detailed information.